 “Question Bot” aka “QBot”, is a world-first, AI-infused, Microsoft Teams integrated chatbot that answers student queries.
 It is a community learning application that helps humans interact.
-QBot uses machine learning to build a body of knowledge that students can tap for 24/7 support.
+QBot uses machine learning and AI to build a body of knowledge that students can tap for 24/7 support.

 If you need assistance with the development and integration of QBot in your organisation, get in touch with us.